 •Shelter is the main instrument for fulfilling the requirements of comfort.
-It modifies the natural environment to approach optimum conditions of livability.

-•The architect's problem is to produce an environment which will not place undue stress upon the body's heat-compensation mechanism
+It modifies the natural environment to approach optimum conditions of livability. •The architect's problem is to produce an environment which will not place undue stress upon the body's heat-compensation mechanism

-•It is NOW the task of the architect to make utmost use of the natural means available in order to produce a more healthful and livable building, and to achieve a saving in cost by keeping to a minimum the use of mechanical aids for climate control.

-The Comfort Zone

-The Comfort Zone refers to the range of temperature conditions of air movement, humidity and exposure to direct sunlight, under which a moderately clothed human feels "comfortable".
+• It is NOW the task of the architect to make utmost use of the natural means available in order to produce a more healthful and livable building, and to achieve a saving in cost by keeping to a minimum the use of mechanical aids for climate control.
+The Comfort Zone The Comfort Zone refers to the range of temperature conditions of air movement, humidity and exposure to direct sunlight, under which a moderately clothed human feels "comfortable".
 This will be different for Indoor versus Outdoor conditions.

 This will be different for different cultures and climate conditions - what are people used to??
 As Architects we use our buildings to not only create comfortable indoor environments, but also pleasing and useful spaces outside of our buildings.

-The Comfort Zone

-The comfort zone is the kidney shaped area that defines the range of conditions within which North Americans express no great objection.
+The Comfort Zone The comfort zone is the kidney shaped area that defines the range of conditions within which North Americans express no great objection.
 However, the intersecting red lines show the temp and RH that we strive for in our interior environments, winter, summer, Arctic, Florida!

+This adaptation is from "Design with Climate" by Victor Olgyay, first published in 1963.
 One of the biggest adjustments that must be made in trying to design buildings with less dependency on mechanical heating and cooling, is the adaptation of human expectations to have their environments held at a constant Temperature and Relative Humidity.

 All indoor temp and RH that falls outside of 23C 35%RH calls for mechanical and electrical intervention!!

 i.e. \$\$\$ and fuel

 Climatic Regions in North America

+DWC